VNG-Realisatie/nlx/helm/README.md

 Used for testing code changes.
 No NLX directory or Inway is exposed outside the Kubernetes cluster.
 Before deployment the variables in the `values-review.yaml.tpl` file are replaced with their actual values.
 This is because we use dynamic domain names in this environment.

-*Charts: brp, haarlem, rdw, shared*
+*Charts: brp, haarlem, rdw,saas-party-x, shared*

 ### Acceptance environment

 All changes pushed to the master branch are deployed to this enviroment.
 No NLX directory or Inway is exposed outside the Kubernetes cluster.

-*Charts: brp, haarlem, rdw, shared*
+*Charts: brp, haarlem, rdw, saas-party-x, shared*

 ### Demo environment

 Used for demonstrating the NLX ecosystem.
 The NLX directory and Inways are publicly exposed and can be accessed from outside the Kubernetes cluster.

-*Charts: brp, haarlem, rdw, shared*
+*Charts: brp, haarlem, rdw, saas-party-x, shared*

 ### Producion and pre-production environments